vwala/docs/content/merchant/paying-commission.md

 Limitations:

 - You can only pay 6 influencers at a time.
 This is a limitation of `PayPal adaptive payments`, the technology that this payment method uses.
 The `advanced` solution does not have this limitation.
 We recommend `advanced` for this reason.
+- Some users have experienced intermittent outage or transaction rejection issues with PayPal's service when using `simple` (the solution is to use `advanced`).

 **How it works**

 When you pay using this payment method:

 - We automatically create a PayPal payment and open a PayPal `popup window`.
 Your browser must **allow popups** from vwa.la.
 - Paypal will then ask you to log in and `approve the payment`.
-If you don't have a PayPal account, you can alternatively use this form to pay anonymously using your credit card.
 - Once the transaction is approved, your influencers will be notified of their payment via email (from both us and PayPal).
 - Your orders and payment history pages will automatically update to show the current status of the payment (i.e. completed, pending recipient action etc.)